hyperledger/besu-docs/docs/Concepts/Pruning.md

 As the number of transactions increases, the world state grows, and storage can become a problem.
 Use pruning on any network to remove state tries that aren't necessary.

 !!!
 Caution
-    Do not use pruning if you plan to make [private transactions](Privacy/Privacy-Overview.md).
+    If you plan to use [private transactions](Privacy/Privacy-Overview.md), do not use pruning.

 For a full sync to the Ethereum Mainnet with pruning enabled requires 600GB of disk space.
 To enable pruning, use the [`--pruning-enabled`](../Reference/CLI/CLI-Syntax.md#pruning-enabled) option.